 Facing a life-limiting illness can be overwhelming.
-Hospice care is end-of-life care aimed at meeting the individual needs of terminally ill patients and their families.
+The Reston Hospital hospice care service is aimed at end-of-life care to meet the individual needs of terminally ill patients and their families.
 Specially trained hospice professionals help people who are dying have peace, comfort and dignity.
-Reston Hospital Center offers guidance and referrals for hospice services in our area.
+Reston Hospital Center offers guidance and referrals for hospice care centers in Northern Virginia.

-Although it's important to consider all care options during a life-limiting illness, patients are typically referred for hospice care when they have six months or less to live and the emphasis has shifted to quality of life rather than a cure.
-Hospice services are available upon patient evaluation and a referral from a physician.
+Although it's important to consider all care options during a life-limiting illness, patients typically visit with a palliative care specialist at a pre hospice care clinic.
+Once an illness becomes terminal, leaving patients with six months or less to live, patients are then referred to a hospice care center where the medical emphasis shifts to quality of life rather than a cure for illness.
+Hospital hospice care services are available upon patient evaluation and a referral from a physician.